Hamiltonian Structure of the Guiding-center Vlasov-Maxwell Equations with Polarization and Magnetization

-We note that this bracket is identical in form to the guiding-center bracket previously derived for the guiding-center Vlasov-Maxwell equations without polarization \citep{Brizard_2021_gcVM}, except that functional derivatives $(\delta/\delta{\bf E}, \delta^{\star}/\delta{\bf E})$ with respect to the electric field ${\bf E}$ are now replaced with functional derivatives $(\delta/\delta{\bf D}_{\rm gc}, \delta^{\star}/\delta{\bf D}_{\rm gc})$ with respect to the guiding-center displacement field ${\bf D}_{\rm gc}$.
-Once again, this replacement is caused by the fact that, in the noncanonical formulation of the guiding-center Vlasov-Maxwell equations adopted here, the guiding-center magnetization $\vb{\sf M}_{\rm gc}$ is no longer connected to the functional derivative $\delta K_{\rm gc}/\delta{\bf B}$ of the guiding-center kinetic energy [see Eqs.~\eqref{eq:delta_B_K} and \eqref{eq:Mag_gc}], as would be the case in the canonical formulation adopted in \cite{Pfirsch_Morrison_1985} and assumed by \cite{Morrison_2013} and \cite{Burby_BMQ_2015}.
+The guiding-center Vlasov-Maxwell bracket \eqref{eq:gcVM_bracket} is identical in form to the guiding-center bracket previously derived for the guiding-center Vlasov-Maxwell equations without polarization \citep{Brizard_2021_gcVM}, except that functional derivatives $(\delta/\delta{\bf E}, \delta^{\star}/\delta{\bf E})$ with respect to the electric field ${\bf E}$ are now replaced with functional derivatives $(\delta/\delta{\bf D}_{\rm gc}, \delta^{\star}/\delta{\bf D}_{\rm gc})$ with respect to the guiding-center displacement field ${\bf D}_{\rm gc}$.
+Once again, this replacement is caused by the fact that, in the noncanonical formulation of the guiding-center Vlasov-Maxwell equations adopted here, the guiding-center magnetization $\vb{\sf M}_{\rm gc}$ is no longer uniquely defined by the functional derivative $\partial K_{\rm gc}/\partial{\bf B}$ of the guiding-center kinetic energy [see Eqs.~\eqref{eq:delta_B_K} and \eqref{eq:Mag_gc}], as would be the case in the canonical formulation adopted in Ref.~\cite{Pfirsch_Morrison_1985} and assumed in Refs.~\cite{Morrison_2013} and \cite{Burby_BMQ_2015}.